 - Select the radio button Obtain IP Address and DNS server address automatically.

-- Click OK button to save changes
+- Click the OK button to save changes

 - After that open web page to check problem solved or not.